The following anecdote illustrates why it is taking so long to start the market

 A few years ago the DC area was socked in by one of those blizzards that sometimes descend on Shabbos.
 I headed out to the Silver Spring Jewish Center.

 I was plodding down the middle of Monticello Avenue between Lamberton Drive and Kersey Road etching a path on the untouched snow.
 The flakes were blowing right in my face, so I kept my head down, every once in a while lifting it to get my bearings.
 At one point I had veered so far off from a straight path that I ended up going sideways.
 I made a course correction and carried on.

 A few hours later the snow had stopped and I was returning from Shul.
 To my horror and chagrin, a number of people who followed me that morning, or who were going in the opposite direction on Monticello after me, had used the zig-zag path in the snow I had made.
-I guess it was easier to just follow in my footsteps than to pioneer a straighter path.
+I guess it was easier to just follow in my footsteps than to pioneer a shorter and more direct path.

 By walking in a lost and roundabout way I had inadvertently led others to walk in a lost, roundabout way.

 I have had to hack a path through a confusing jungle of County departments and regulations to get the market rolling.
 I want to keep it on the straight path.
 Any initial crookedness may get perpetuated down the road.
 So I’m going slow and steady.